Green cleaning tips

-There are many inexpensive, easy-to-use natural alternatives which can safely be used in place of commercial household products.
-Here is a list of common, environmentally safe products which can be used alone or in combination for a wealth of household applications.
+There are many inexpensive, easy-to-use natural alternatives that can safely be used in place of commercial household products.
+Here is a list of common, environmentally safe products that can be used alone or in combination for a wealth of household applications.

-Baking Soda – cleans, deodorizes, softens water, scours.
+Baking Soda – cleans, deodorizes, softens water, and scours.

-Soap – unscented soap in liquid form, flakes, powders or bars is biodegradable and will clean just about anything.
-Avoid using soaps which contain petroleum distillates.
+Soap – unscented soap in liquid form, flakes, powders, or bars is biodegradable and will clean just about anything.
+Avoid using soaps that contain petroleum distillates.

-Lemon – one of the strongest food-acids, effective against most household bacteria.
+Lemon – is one of the strongest food acids, effective against most household bacteria.

-Borax – (sodium borate) cleans, deodorizes, disinfects, softens water, cleans wallpaper, painted walls and floors.
+Borax – (sodium borate) cleans, deodorizes, disinfects, softens water, and cleans wallpaper, painted walls and floors.

 Washing Soda – or SAL Soda is sodium carbonate decahydrate, a mineral.
-Washing soda cuts grease, removes stains, softens water, cleans wall, tiles, sinks and tubs.
+Washing soda cuts grease, removes stains, softens water, and cleans walls, tiles, sinks, and tubs.
 Use care, as washing soda can irritate mucous membranes.
-Do not use on aluminium.
+Do not use aluminum.

-Cornstarch – can be used to clean windows, polish furniture, shampoo carpets and rugs.
+Cornstarch – can be used to clean windows, polish furniture, and shampoo carpets, and rugs.

-Citrus Solvent – cleans paint brushes, oil and grease, some stains.
-(Citrus solvent may cause skin, lung or eye irritations for people with multiple chemical sensitivities.)
+Citrus Solvent – cleans paint brushes, oil and grease, and some stains.
+(Citrus solvent may cause skin, lung, or eye irritations for people with multiple chemical sensitivities.)

 Is Borax Safe?
 Borax is considered a mild skin irritant similar to baking soda.
 The MSDS lists borax as a health hazard of 1, similar to salt and baking soda.
-A health concern with borax is with its potential to disrupt the reproductive system.
+A health concern with borax is its potential to disrupt the reproductive system.
 Studies have not been done in humans regarding this; however, potential reproductive issues in mice are suspected from high levels of ingested borax.
-Use of borax for home cleaning formulas, where no borax is ingested, has not been shown to pose health hazards.
-Borax is a natural substance which is non-carcinogenic, does not accumulate in the body, or absorb through the skin.
+The use of borax for home cleaning formulas, where no borax is ingested, has not been shown to pose health hazards.
+Borax is a natural substance that is non-carcinogenic, does not accumulate in the body, or absorbs through the skin.
 It is not harmful to the environment.